-- Prior to the first consideration of assigned classifications, any school may apply to a higher classification.
+7. Prior to the first consideration of assigned regions, any school may apply to a higher classification.
 Schools will be considered bubble schools following the consideration of the original bubble schools (see procedure #6) as determined by the Board of Trustees.

 - Voting Members of the Realignment Committee include the following: a chairperson, six Board of Trustees members (one from each classification), six Executive Committee members (one from each classification) a charter school representative, a private school representative and an athletic director.